Triton-Robotics-Training/Embedded-Week-3/video_script_pid_lecture.md

 I follows the following equation: $u_i(t) = k_i * \int{e(t)dt}$.
 It grows with the integral of the error OVER TIME, what we're looking at is the area under the curve, so it grows exponentially and often very uncontrollably.
 Often in this case, we want to add a cap to how large the I component can build to.
 Now, lets see it in use.

+This example is the pid_lecture_2_friction example, which can be accessed in the same way as the first.

 > IMAGE4 ↓

 ![](assets/video_panels/pid4.png)

 Consider now this graph that is the same physical characteristics, now with a 2 1 2 PID.
 See how this causes overshoot again.
-We need to seriously reduce the I, and increasing the P and D a bit wouldn't hurt either.
+We need to seriously limit the I, and we can do that using the fourth parameter, the I cap.
+The I cap is the maximum of the I component of the entire equation, basically limiting how much the I component can build to, and overall how much of an impact it can have on the final output.
+When using I cap, $k_i$ becomes a parameter of "how fast does the I build", basically becoming a persistent parameter that will decrease continuously (until it reached the I cap) when actual is above desired, and increase continuously (until it reached the I cap) when actual is below desired.

 > IMAGE5 ↓

 ![](assets/video_panels/pid5.png)

-Now we're running a 3 0.1 2.5 PID, on the same setup, and look how we're able to maintain a smooth transition into the end, and it reaches the setpoint.
-Unfortunately its not perfect, but increasing the I any more will seriously unstabilize the system.
-In these types of cases, it may be best to look at why there is so much friction in the system and see if that can be dealt with.
+Now we're running a 2 1 2 PID, and with an I cap of 15, on the same setup, and look how we're able to maintain a smooth transition into the end, and it reaches the setpoint.

 Another way to deal with this could be to have a feed forward that applies a flat constant in whatever direction of movement to counteract specifically friction.
-This is not something you'll have to do for
+We'll talk more about feed forwards and how we can use knowledge of the system to assist our PID later.

 One final scenario where we want to use I is when we want a lot of power at the start, and then a small amount of power to maintain velocity, like a flywheel.
 Systems like a single motor and a flywheel have a moment of inertia that maintains velocity, and therefore will only need a small amount of power to counteract the energy leaving the system.
+You're still going to want to regulate the I cap so that the I component is sufficiently regulated.

 > FULL EQUATION ↓